zw282/Interactive-Lab-Hub/Lab 2/README.md

 \*\*\***Take a video of your PiClock.**\*\*\*
 For now, our clock calculates how long you have travelled from Roosevelt Island to Ithaca.
 It measures time by showing you the distance traveled and the percentage of this trip you have already finished.
-Press A to start the trip and press B to end the trip.
+Press A to start the trip and press A to end the trip.

 ## Part G.